 Fourth year degree courses must be completed within five (5) years of initial entry of the fourth year.

 You will be required to withdraw if you

 As a student in the paramedic program you are expected to exercise responsible conduct that reflects favourably on you, the program and the Medicine Hat College.
-Please refer to social guidelines for further details related to dismissal.

 You may be required to complete clinical and field experiences at sites throughout Alberta.
 Clinical and field experiences may be scheduled days, evenings, nights, and weekends.
 Participation in all activities related to practical experiences is mandatory.
 You are expected to make accommodation for commitments outside Medicine Hat to fit this scheduling.
 Questionable performance and conduct at any time may result in dismissal from the practicum site and a failing grade in the course.